©2017 Bill Eddy, LCSW, Esq.

 It’s human nature to want to help people, especially when we can see so clearly what they could do better.
 With reasonable people, we do this all the time.
 Yet with HCPs, whether out of frustration or lack of understanding, we keep trying harder, rather than taking a different approach.

-In future and past blogs, we give you some tips for spotting five types of high-conflict people and share some key methods we have learned about how to deal with them in a positive and mostly successful way.
+In future and past blogs, we give you some tips for spotting five types of high-conflict people and share some key methods we have learned about how to deal with them in a positive and most successful way.
 Stay tuned!